aleksrutins/biocircuits/pages/repressors.md

     plot('#binding-curve', (kd, beta0) => [`${beta0}/(1 + x/(${kd}))`, `-(${beta0})x/(${kd}) + ${beta0}`], ['#kd', '#beta0'], [[0, 10], [0, 10]])

     plot('#binding-curve-leaky', (kd, beta0, alpha0) => [`${beta0}/(1 + x/(${kd})) + ${alpha0}`, `-(${beta0})x/(${kd}) + ${beta0} + ${alpha0}`], ['#leaky-kd', '#leaky-beta0', '#leaky-alpha0'], [[0, 10], [0, 10]])

+    defineVars([
+        ['P', 'The promoter of the DNA.'],
+        ['R', 'The repressor.'],
+        ['p', 'A concentration of promoters, either unbound, bound (pbound), or total (ptot).'], ['x', 'The gene in question.'],
+        ['K', 'Kd is the dissociation constant, a measure of the likelihood that the repressor will unbind.'], ['β', 'β(x) is the simple binding curve. β0 is the maximum expression level.'], ['r', 'The concentration of repressor.'],
+        ['α', 'α0 is the baseline, or "basal", level of expression of the gene.']
+    ])
 </script>